-Police Authors is a compilation of current, former and retired police officers turned published authors writing over a wide range of genres.
+Police Authors are a compilation of current, former and retired police officers turned published authors writing over a wide range of genres.

 K. Albrecht - S. Albrecht - Angley - Police Authors

 Steve Albrecht (ad)– San Diego Police Department.
 Dr. Steve Albrecht is internationally known for workplace violence prevention training programs, school violence prevention and high-risk human resources.
 His 24 books include subjects on business, leadership, service, negotiation, training, security, firearms, and criminal justice.